 Instructor: Sharon Hazen.

 There will be a short introduction to the materials and methodology of plein-air (outdoors) Impressionist painting.
-We will work inside from your own image to develop an Impressionist painting or if the weather is great we can work outside.
-In this case, dress suitably and have sun protection.
+While the Impressionists famously worked outdoors, we will work in the studio from your own image to develop an Impressionist painting.
 Bring a small sketchbook & pencil as this is the meat & bones of your painting.
 For the novice, I will demonstrate a work & you can follow me.
-At 3PM, for those who want to participate, there will be a learning commentary of the work in an 8x10” Impressionist frame.
+Near the end of the class there will be a learning commentary of your work in an 8x10” Impressionist frame.
 These are great sharing & learning experiences, & we will all get a chance to see what works & maybe, what does not.
 There are no mistakes, only opportunities to learn so that we go from GOOD to GREAT!